-- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to and respected; - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the school whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training; provide focused activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; - be aware of the specific vulnerabilities and needs of individual children, and provide support and communication strategies and enhanced vigilance as necessary; - respond quickly and sensitively to school, local, regional, national and international events by providing support etc as required; and - ensure all staff, pupils and parent are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared. - Raise awareness of 'Prevent' with individual parents when the need arises. - Raise awareness of local safeguarding contexts with parents when the need arises, e.g. County Lines
+- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to and respected; - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the school whom they can approach if they are worried or in difficulty; - include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training; provide focused activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; - be aware of the specific vulnerabilities and needs of individual children, and provide support and communication strategies and enhanced vigilance as necessary; - respond quickly and sensitively to school, local, regional, national and international events by providing support etc as required; and - ensure all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared. - School to review, add and amend to reflect its individual context and approaches